 Florida Supreme Court

-U.S. District Court for the Middle and Southern Districts of Florida
+U.S. District Court for the Northern, Middle, and Southern Districts of Florida and for the District of Colorado

 U.S. Court of Appeals for the Eleventh Circuit